GENERAL RULES AND LICENSING

 Hist.: 2CE 3, f.
 10-9-59; 2CE 7, f.
 7-9-68; 2CE 9, f.
 10-16-70; 2CE 1-1978, f.
 6-16-78, ef.
 7-1-78; 2CE 2-1985, f.
 11-13-85, ef.
 12-1-85; CE 1-1993, f.
 3-1-93, cert. ef.
 4-1-93; CE 6-1993(Temp), f.
 9-29-93, cert. ef.
 11-3-93; CE 1-1994, f. & cert. ef.
 7-26-94; CE 4-1995, f. & cert. ef.
 12-6-95; CE 2-1997, f. & cert. ef.
 7-29-97; CE 3-1997(Temp), f. & cert. ef.
 9-25-97; CE 4-1997, f. & cert. ef.
 11-3-97; BCE 3-2000, cert. ef.
 8-23-00; BCE 1-2001, f.
 1-31-01, cert. ef.
 2-1-01; BCE 2-2002, f. & cert. ef.
 5-29-02; BCE 2-2003, f. & cert. ef.
 12-11-03; BCE 1-2004, f. & cert. ef.
 6-7-04; BCE 2-2006, f. & cert. ef.
 2-9-06; BCE 5-2006, f. & cert. ef.
 11-24-06l: BCE 1-2007, f. & cert. ef.
 11-30-07

-As of August 1, 2005, the license period for chiropractic physicians in Oregon changes to a period equal to 12 months, expiring on the last day of the licensee's birth date month.
+The license period for chiropractic physicians in Oregon is a period equal to 12 months, expiring on the last day of the licensee's birth date month.

 (1) At least 30 days prior to the renewal due date the board shall mail to the last-known professional address of each licensed chiropractor a notice of the requirements of ORS 684.090 and 684.092.